 VOLUNTARY EMPLOYEE TURNOVER

 Voluntary turnover, on the other hand, is when the employee leaves their job on their own terms.
 This is usually the result of the employee securing a new position, relocating, or choosing to look for work elsewhere.
 As you can imagine, voluntary turnover is often more costly to employers.
-They are generally losing a highly-skilled worker that now needs to be replaced.
+They are generally losing a highly-skilled worker that must be replaced.
 More often than not, employers don’t have a replacement already in the works.

 What Causes Employee Turnover?